-It was at that point I realized that my laptop was spoilt and cannot boot again.
-It was also then I realized the mistake I made by leaving it inside my bag pack since I left Lagos two days ago.
+It was at that point I realized that my laptop was not in order and cannot boot again.
+Then I realized the mistake I made by leaving it inside my bag pack since I left Lagos two days ago.
 I was very angry and at the same time thought of terminating my journey and returning back to Lagos so I could resolve the problem and recommence the journey but this time, to a different destination.

 I realized it was a very bad idea to have placed the laptop in the same bad that all my luggage had been placed in.
 I also made the mistake by sitting at the very front of the boat and impact of the waves on the ocean was more on that part of the boat

 At this point, I decided to check some local technicians in town.
 I visited a few people who they believed were the best hands around but none could help get the problem resolved.
 Even an attempt to get this done at the authorized Lenovo Service Center in Douala did not work.
 The technician at the center complained that the component on my computer which is likely to be the problem is a relatively new item and that I would have to take it back to Lagos so it could be worked on since it is still under warranty.
 I reflected on the thought of going back home again but thought I would miss the opportunity of climbing the mountain and also I may not be privileged come visiting Cameroon soon and importantly, some of my big mouthed friends would mock me for not climbing the mountain as I boasted I would.

 I was soon going to take the decision to carry the dead weight of a non-functional laptop for almost another 17 days remaining for my trip, bearing in mind I will need this same laptop to prepare for my certification exams which I was going to do at some point during the trip.